carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ~~~
 {: .output}

 The band number comes first when GeoTiffs are read with the `.open_rasterio()` function.
 As we can see in the `xarray.DataArray` object, the shape is `(band: 3, y: 343, x: 343)` now.
 There are three bands in the `xarray.DataArray` now.
-One can also check the shape in the `.shape` attribute:
+One can also check the shape using the `.shape` attribute:
 ~~~
 raster_ams_overview.shape
 ~~~